Examples of Restricted Data

 How Do I Dispose of Equipment that has stored Restricted Data?

 - Other storage devices, such as CDs, flash drives, tapes must be disposed of via the office of Records Management

 Where Can I Store Restricted Data?

-If you need to store restricted data in electronic format, FGCU recommends you do so in your departmental share folder, or cross group folder.
-If you store the electronic data anywhere else, such as your FGCU computer or home computer (not recommended) you must make sure the data is encrypted.
+If you need to store restricted data in electronic format, FGCU recommends you do so in your departmental share folder, or cross group folder; otherwise, encrypt (refer to ITS KB > Encrypting files using 7-Zip).

 What about Cloud Storage, or Flash Drives?

 I May Have Lost Some Data.
 What Do I Do?

-In the case of loss of restricted, please contact the University Help Desk immediately at 239-590-1188.
+In the case of lost restricted data, please contact the University Help Desk immediately at 239-590-1188.